n-young/cz/content/engineering/cad.md

 I've always wondered how cars are 3D modeled -- the complex and curvilinear surfaces were a mystery to me.
 During Summer 2021, I decided to finally jump in and learn how to CAD a car.

-I began by finding blueprints of the top, side, front, and back views of the Lamborghini.
+I began by finding blueprints of the top, side, front, and back views of the Lamborghini Aventador.

 <!-- DO NOT TOUCH -->
 ​